PaulDance/cargo-liner/README.md

    concerned package will be.
 It can be used in order to get the best out of both modes of execution: if a package reveals problematic somehow, the option can be used for it while the other packages remain as-is.
+ * `no-fail-fast` (optional): boolean that, when `true`, makes the operation proceed as though `--no-fail-fast` was given, but only for the associated
+   package: in case of an error of the call to `cargo install` for it, the operation will not stop here and continue on with the next package, but if the next package does not have the option set in its configuration and fails to install somehow, the operation will still abruptly fail there.
+The CLI option keeps the priority: if set, it is as though the configuration option was set for all listed packages.

 with the following constraints, mostly enforced by Cargo, but also by TOML:
  * `package-name-*` must be a valid [package name], i.e. match